Satisha10/APwotw_release/README.md

 ### Client installation

 - Download the [standalone WotW randomizer](https://wotw.orirando.com/)
-- Update to the latest **Beta** release of the randomizer, either from the launcher (go to Setting, press `Ctrl` 5 times and enable `Update to prerelease versions`), or from [the repository](https://github.com/ori-community/rando-build/releases/latest).
+- Update to the latest **Beta** release of the randomizer, either from the launcher (go to Settings, press `Ctrl` 5 times and enable `Update to prerelease versions`), or from [the repository](https://github.com/ori-community/rando-build/releases/latest).
 - The randomizer can be detected as a malware by some antiviruses.
 If you use Windows Defender, you can add an exception in `Settings -> System`.

 ### Connecting to the Archipelago game